A Study in Dataset Pruning for Image Super-Resolution

 \section{Methodology}

-In this section, we introduce our method for optimizing SR model training through dataset pruning.
+This section introduces our method for optimizing SR model training using dataset pruning.
 Our approach is found on the premise that not all samples in a dataset contribute equally to the learning process in the context of SR tasks \cite{sener2017active,katharopoulos2018not,moser2022less}.
 By carefully selecting a core-set of samples that are most informative for SR model training, we aim to enhance the learning process.

 After introducing the concept of core-sets and how they are sampled, we present our loss-based sampling method, which leverages a pre-trained SR model - a simple SRCNN \cite{dong2015image} - to estimate the complexity in reconstructing HR samples from their LR counterparts.
 By focusing on challenging samples for the SR model, as indicated by higher loss values, we hypothesize that the model can learn more effectively, thereby improving its performance on unseen data.